By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

-Taxis in Bogota are not very expensive.
-For safety reasons, don't hail a taxi on the street – use apps or call (or have the restaurant, hotel, club call) to order taxis.
+Whether you're in a rush or just craving a bit of nostalgia, the official yellow taxis are a reliable option for getting around Bogotá.
+Just remember to negotiate the fare upfront or insist on using the meter to avoid any surprises.
+For safety reasons, don't hail a taxi on the street – use apps like Cabify or call (or have the restaurant, hotel, or club call) to order taxis.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.